soma2000-lang/Problem3/README.md

 ```

-## Docker Compose files and env vars

 ## The .env file

-The `.env` file is the one that contains all your configurations, generated keys and passwords, etc.
+The `.env` file is the one that contains all wer configurations, generated keys and passwords, etc.

-Depending on your workflow, you could want to exclude it from Git, for example if your project is public.
-In that case, you would have to make sure to set up a way for your CI tools to obtain it while building or deploying your project.
+Depending on wer workflow, we could want to exclude it from Git, for example if wer project is public.
+In that case, we would have to make sure to set up a way for wer CI tools to obtain it while building or deploying wer project.

-One way to do it could be to add each environment variable to your CI/CD system, and updating the `docker-compose.yml` file to read that specific env var instead of reading the `.env` file.
+One way to do it could be to add each environment variable to wer CI/CD system, and updating the `docker-compose.yml` file to read that specific env var instead of reading the `.env` file.

 ## Pre-commits and code linting

 we are using a tool called [pre-commit](https://pre-commit.com/) for code linting and formatting.

-When you install it, it runs right before making a commit in git.
+When we install it, it runs right before making a commit in git.
 This way it ensures that the code is consistent and formatted even before it is committed.

-You can find a file `.pre-commit-config.yaml` with configurations at the root of the project.
+we can find a file `.pre-commit-config.yaml` with configurations at the root of the project.

 #### Install pre-commit to run automatically

-`pre-commit` is already part of the dependencies of the project, but you could also install it globally if you prefer to, following [the official pre-commit docs](https://pre-commit.com/).
+`pre-commit` is already part of the dependencies of the project, but we could also install it globally if we prefer to, following [the official pre-commit docs](https://pre-commit.com/).

-After having the `pre-commit` tool installed and available, you need to "install" it in the local repository, so that it runs automatically before each commit.
+After having the `pre-commit` tool installed and available, we need to "install" it in the local repository, so that it runs automatically before each commit.

-Using `uv`, you could do it with:
+Using `uv`, we could do it with:

 ```bash
 ❯ uv run pre-commit install
 pre-commit installed at .git/hooks/pre-commit
 ```

-Now whenever you try to commit, e.g. with:
+Now whenever we try to commit, e.g. with:

 ```bash
 git commit
 ```

-...pre-commit will run and check and format the code you are about to commit, and will ask you to add that code (stage it) with git again before committing.
+...pre-commit will run and check and format the code we are about to commit, and will ask we to add that code (stage it) with git again before committing.

-Then you can `git add` the modified/fixed files again and now you can commit.
+Then we can `git add` the modified/fixed files again and now we can commit.

 #### Running pre-commit hooks manually

-you can also run `pre-commit` manually on all the files, you can do it using `uv` with:
+we can also run `pre-commit` manually on all the files, we can do it using `uv` with:

 ```bash
 ❯ uv run pre-commit run --all-files